escire/Convert2XML/INSTALL.md

 ## English

-**Convert2XML** is composed of two developments required for its operation: a plugin that integrates into the system "Open Journal Systems" and a Webservice that is responsible for processing the file conversion.
+**Convert2XML** is composed of two developments required for its operation: a plugin that integrates into the system "Open Journal Systems" and a webservice that is responsible for processing the file conversion.
 Below are the requirements and installation instructions for each development.:

 ### Webservice